Jetsurf/jet-bot/README.md

 Soundsdir is a directory to place soundclips to play with the /voice playsound command.

 You can also configure some settings at runtime with [admin commands](#admin-commands).

+The folder db-files needs to be copied into a web-servers directory to provide various images for embeds.
+ - The web_dir and hosted_url in the config needs to be set to the local directory the web-server hosts from and the URL of the webserver providing the files.

 ## Commands